grafana/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

 ## Impact on the already existing CRD

-Implementing the specified behaviors introduce no change in the GrafanaDashboard CRD.
+By keeping the behaviour backwards compatible, existing CRDs will continue to be supported in the same way.

 ## Decision Outcome